Does this patient have diabetes-related hypertension?

 However, more recent data suggests that addition of a diuretic or CCB as a second agent is appropriate.
 Properly dosed diuretics are mandatory earlier in the treatment regimen when the patient has evidence of edema or is non-adherent with a low sodium diet.

-However, achieving the BP goal within 3 - 4 months is more important than the regimen used to achieve this goal.
+However, achieving the BP goal within 3 – 4 months is more important than the regimen used to achieve this goal.
 The diuretic chosen should be appropriate for level of eGFR, i.e., loop diuretics, preferably a long-acting agent such as torsemide for those with eGFR <40 ml/min and chlorthalidone for those with higher eGFR.
 A general evidence-based approach put forth by an international consensus panel to treat blood pressure in CKD with severely increased proteinuria, and further updated in a position paper by the American Society of Hypertension is shown in Figure 1.
 It should be remembered that starting with a fixed dose combination in patients whose blood pressure is 20/10 mmHg above the guideline goal results in not only achieving goal blood pressure more quickly, but also reduces the likelihood of an adverse cardiovascular event.

 The evidence for earlier forms of CKD with low levels of albuminuria or normoalbuminuria should focus on blood pressure control as there is no class of antihypertensive agent that is superior to any other for achieving this goal.
 However, per recent guidelines, ACE inhibitors or angiotensin receptor blockers (ARB) are the best-tolerated single agents.
 Current evidence indicates that in type 1 diabetes, ACE inhibitors are recommended as part of a therapeutic regimen to achieve BP goals; similar observations are seen in type 2 diabetes with both classes of RAS inhibitors.